geodynamics/pylith/examples/2d/box/README.md

 # Examples: 2-D box

-This suite of examples demonstrates some basic concepts of using PyLith to solve the static or quasistatic elasticity equation in 2-D. Faults are discussed in the 2d/strike-slip and 2d/reverse example suites.
+This suite of examples demonstrates some basic concepts of using PyLith to solve the static or quasistatic elasticity equation in 2-D, including:

+* Dirichlet boundary conditions
+* Neumann boundary conditions
+* Initial conditions
+* Isotropic, linear elasticity with a single material
+* UniformDB and SimpleDB spatial databases for specifying properties and boundary condition values
+* Output of the solution over the domain, boundaries, and materials
+* Output of auxiliary information for boundary conditions and materials

+Faults are discussed in the 2d/strike-slip and 2d/reverse example suites.

 ## Step01: Axial extension with Dirichlet boundary conditions

 Axial extension with Dirichlet boundary conditions on the +x, -x, and -y boundaries.
 The simulation parameters are in the `pylithapp.cfg` and `step01_axialdisp.cfg` files.

 To run the example:
 ```